lsst-sqre/phalanx/docs/service-guide/create-service.rst

 To be deployed in the Rubin Science Platform, a service must come in the form of one or more Docker images and a Helm chart (or Kustomize configuration, although no service currently uses that approach) that deploys those images in Kubernetes.

-After you have finished the steps here, go to :doc:`add-service`.
+After you have finished the steps here, add any secrets you need for your service: :doc:`add-a-onepassword-secret`.
+Once you have done that, add the service to ArgoCD: :doc:`add-service`.

 Write the service
 =================